Sharing how we used QUIKRETE Walkmaker to create an outdoor patio space and 4 tricks we learned along the way

 QUIKRETE Walkmaker Tutorial

 We ended creating 196 square feet of patio and were sent enough material to fill that space.
 We planned on it being larger, but guys we just needed it to be done before we moved into the fall season.
+In addition we have already planned to have the patio cleaned regularly by companies like the Renew Crew of Johnson County so that all our hard work does not go to waste and keeps looking fresh and tidy.
 Below is a video tutorial of how we used the walkmaker to create a patio.
 Please note that any adult is capable of using the walk maker and creating a pathway or patio.
 Don’t let our timeline in how we work and how long it took persuade you not to use it.

 Each section will use approximately one 80-pound bag of pre-mixed concrete.
 Follow the directions given.

 Like with all projects, the first two forms are not as pretty as the rest.
 We learned a few tricks along the way that I will mention later.

 With this particular pattern you are suppose to rotate a quarter of a turn.
 However, when we first started this project we turned the form to create a traditional running brick patterned and discovered we did not like it.
 Luckily for us our first row ended up getting rained on (weird for a town that is in a drought) so we ended up redoing it.

 4 Tricks We Learned Along the Way

 - Use a milk jug (1 gallon) to measure the water.

 - Use vegetable oil spray and spray the forms so that cement does not cling onto the walkmaker form.

 - Wear gloves and use your hands to get the cement into the form.
 We just used regular garden gloves with a rubber base.
 Our local home improvement store sold a package of 4 for a couple of buck.